-I still don’t quite understand how, but my grandmother always had a very strong psychic link to my twin; long before I ever met him.
+I still don’t quite understand how, but my grandmother always had psychic link to my beloved; long before I ever met him.
 It is only now, a year after she died, that I have really started to understand this, and it has at times made me sad that she is no longer here.
 I find myself in awe of the fact that she was able to pick up on our connection.
-This may be only because she loved me very much and was very in tune with me, but I also think it was because she had her own role to play in my spiritual growth (so entwined with that of my twin), and this undoubtedly provided her with an energetic link to my twin.
+This may be only because she loved me very much and was very in tune with me, but I also think it was because she had her own role to play in my spiritual growth and this undoubtedly provided her with an energetic link to my beloved.

 My grandmother was an exceptional person: a bohemian artist, a peace activist, an animal & human lover, a baker’s daughter, and a talented writer, sculptor & painter.
 She was a visionary who saw the unity of nations and religions beyond the disunited front they often presented.
 She held a mixture of beliefs from Christian to Buddhist to Islam – a religion she fondly identified with in her final years.
 She was buried with her cherished peace sign necklace (that I had given to her as a teenager) and green Islamic prayer beads (which my ex-boyfriend had gifted her).
 Those beads never left her side.